openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   undercloud.conf.
 - `undercloud_enable_validations`: <'true'> -- sets up the 'enable_validations'
   option in undercloud.conf.
-- `undercloud_enable_novajoin`: <'false'> -- sets up the 'enable_novajoin'
+- `undercloud_enable_novajoin`: <'true'> -- sets up the 'enable_novajoin'
-  value from undercloud.conf.
-Note that using 'enable_tls_everywhere' will have the same effect.
+  value from undercloud.conf when 'enable_tls_everywhere' is enabled.
 - `novajoin_connect_timeout`: <5> Sets vendordata_dynamic_connect_timeout when novajoin is enabled
 - `novajoin_read_timeout:` <20> Sets vendordata_dynamic_read_timeout when novajoin is enabled
-- `prepare_novajoin`: If set to true, it will install novajoin in the undercloud, and run a script that will create the required privileges/permissions in FreeIPA, as well as the undercloud host entry. this requires 'enable_tls_everywhere' to be set to true, and the following variables to be properly defined: 'freeipa_admin_password', 'freeipa_server_hostname', 'overcloud_cloud_domain', 'undercloud_undercloud_hostname'.
+- `prepare_ipa`: If set to true, it will install novajoin or tripleo-ipa in the undercloud, and run a script that will create the required privileges/permissions in FreeIPA, as well as the undercloud host entry.
+This requires 'enable_tls_everywhere' to be set to true, and the following variables to be properly defined: 'freeipa_admin_password', 'freeipa_server_hostname', 'overcloud_cloud_domain', 'undercloud_undercloud_hostname'.
 If you plan to do